pachadb/pachadb/README.md

 # PachaDB

+Pacha is an embeddable, immutable, graph, edge database.

 Pacha is an **edge database**.
 This means you can run it on edge providers like Cloduflare, and it'll scale all over the world without you doing much.

-Pacha is an **graph database**.
-This means that the data in Pacha is stored as tiny little **facts**.
+Pacha is a **graph database**.
+This means that the data in Pacha is stored as tiny little **facts** that form a huge graph of knowledge.
 Like this:

 * Obi-wan is the master of Anakin
 * Anakin is the master of Ahsoka

 Obi-wan here is an **entity**.
 "Is the master of" is what we call a **relation**, and then Anakin and Ahsoka are **values**.
+Notice that any entity can be referenced as a value.

 Pacha is an **embeddable database** and you can run it everywhere:

 * on the browser
-* on your backend with a file system or in-memor
+* on your backend with a file system or in-memory
 * and even as a standalone

 Pacha uses **Datalog** instead of SQL for queries.
 Since the data in Pacha forms a Graph, Datalog is a much easier way to query for it.
 For example:

 `(?master is-master-of ?padawan)` returns all the masters with all their padawans.